dustinpfister/blog_posts/_posts/linux-bash-script-while-loop-examples.md

 ### 1.1 - Basic less than or equal to example

 In any case lets start out with this very basic shell script example of a while loop that makes use of one of the arithmetic binary operators to work with.
+There are operators for equal to, not equal to, less than, less than or equal to, greater than, and greater than or equal to.
+For starters maybe it would be best to just start out with one of these operators such as the less than or equal to operator.

 ```bash
 #!/bin/bash